 Phyllorhyza (December 2018): algorithmically generated parts for everything except the drums.
 Some parts were printed out as sheet music and recorded in through a ROLI seaboard block.
 The algorithms used were implemented in Haskell/Euterpea.

 33rd & 5th (September 2018) 100% algorithmic material from an infinite jazz generator implemented with Haskell/Euterpea.
-The parts were output to MIDI files and assigned virtual instruments in a DAW.
+The parts were output to MIDI files (separately, one per part) and then placed and assigned virtual instruments in a DAW.
 There are no human-added or human-edited notes in this.
-It’s basically just one long algorithmic run.
+It’s basically just one long algorithmic run where I decided when to bring in each instrument and added a delay line to one of them.